dlaurie/lua-notes/lpeg-brief.md

 Advanced topics
 ---------------

-The official documentation has material on:

--   `P` acting on tables and functions.

--   Grammars.

-The LPEG distribution also contains `re.lua`, an application demonstrating the feasibility of writing a regular expression handler using LPEG.

-The present author is not yet qualified to write about these.
-He is probably not qualified to write about the topics below either, but he wants to be.
+The LPEG distribution contains `re.lua`, an application demonstrating the feasibility of writing a regular expression handler using LPEG.
+The present author is not yet qualified to write about that.
+He is probably not qualified to write about the topics below either, but he pretends to be.

 ### Captures